marxshen/Urban-Planning/README.md

 # Urban-Planning

-Designers plan a graph with edges and vertices connected in a grid pattern.
+Designers plan a graph with edges and vertices connected in a grid pattern.<br/>

-The vertices exist at each intersection.
-Also, vertices and edges have specific weights.
+Vertices exist at each intersection.<br/>
+Also, vertices and edges have specific weights.<br/>

-There are exactly n*n vertices.
-By default, n = 5.
+There are precisely n * n vertices.<br/>

-The variable vDist(i) stores The weight of each vertex.
+A variable vDist[i] stores the weight of each vertex.<br/>

-Also,  the variable eDist(i) stores the weight of each edge.
+Also, a variable eDist[i] stores the weight of each edge.<br/>

-The planners can denote its source in any of the lots, L1 to Ln,
+The planners can denote its source in any of the lots, L1 to Ln,<br/>

-which are adjacent to the vertices in the first column.
+which are adjacent to vertices in the first column.<br/>

-On the other side of the graph are their n targets, R1 to Rn.
+On the other side of the graph are their n targets, R1 to Rn.<br/>

-The planners would like to denote their sources to allow for paths to targets with minimum weights.
+The planners would like to denote their sources to allow for paths to targets with minimum weights.<br/>

-The goal is to determine the locations of their sources, and the best routes to targets.
+The goal is to determine the locations of their sources and the best routes to the targets.<br/>